JoshuaS3/ncurses-minesweeper/README.md

 ```

 **Binary executable deposited at `bin/minesweeper`.** You can copy this to
-`/usr/bin/minesweeper` to run the game as `minesweeper` from any location in
+`/usr/local/bin/minesweeper` to run the game as `minesweeper` from any location
-Bash.
+in your shell (given `/usr/local/bin` is in your path).

 If you're contributing source code to this repository, install `clang-format
 clang-tidy` and use `make` to target the linter programs. (`clang-format` is